KANSAS CITY, Missouri – 10,000 Trees Planted by Labconco for Protector Echo Filtered Fume Hoods Program

 The hoods reduce energy consumption as well.
 “That’s another way they’re environmentally friendly,” Fulmer said.
 “Many organizations are adopting Echo fume hoods to reach their green initiative goals and reduce utility costs associated with maintaining a laboratory.
 In fact, these hoods are one of the fundamental building blocks of zero net energy labs.
 ZNE labs are designed to produce more energy than they consume.”

 Labconco began planting trees in 2015 when they introduced the original design of their Echo and Airo Filtered Fume Hoods.
-The program is part of a wide range of green initiatives.
+The program is part of a wide range of sustainability initiatives.
 Labconco strives to use a high percentage of recyclable materials in their products.
 They also design for energy efficiency and water conservation.
 Echo fume hoods, for instance, require 99% less energy to operate than traditional ducted hoods.
 As more lab designers have begun to realize the advantages in efficiency and reduced infrastructure requirements, Echo Fume Hoods have quickly become commonplace.

 “The Arbor Day Foundation has been a great partner for us in this program,” Fulmer continued.
 “They identify forests that are in need of supplemental planting or reforestation, and they organize planting the trees.
 We’re excited to know that we’ve now sponsored 10,000 new trees and put down roots all over the world.”
 That’s another great analogy for Labconco’s global footprint.
 Their fume hoods can be found on all seven continents, including Antarctica.